 When bearing the burden of all household expenses on your own, disposable income can quickly become a thing of the past, and saving money is nearly impossible – at least in the beginning.
-While you still have a surplus income, put it toward a high-yield savings account to help your money grow at a quicker rate.
+While you still have a surplus income, put it toward a high-yield savings account at CIT Bank to help your money grow at a quicker rate.
 If you contribute 10% of your paycheck each month, you can build up a nice cushion to rely on in case you lose a job, incur a medical expense, or encounter some other unexpected financial burden.

 Remember, if you want true independence, you can’t rely on your parents as a safety net – you have to create one for yourself.

 5. Pay Off Debt